 Lorne became Duke of Argyll in 1900 and was increasingly active in politics, eventually taking a seat in the House of Lords.
 He was offered the office of Governor of Australia but declined due to failing health.
 Louise kept herself busy with her royal duties until her husband’s health began to deteriorate and she nursed him devotedly until his death in 1914.
 Louise was severely depressed by the loss of her husband and she suffered from great loneliness.

-Louise continued to live in her apartments at Kensington Palace but made few public appearances as her own health began to deteriorate and she died on 3 December 1939.
+Louise continued to live in her apartments at Kensington Palace but made few public appearances as her own health began to deteriorate.
+She died on 3 December 1939 and was cremated at Golders Green Crematorium in the veil she designed for her wedding.
+Her ashes were eventually moved to the Royal Burial Ground, Frogmore, near Windsor.